Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item [Consequences]: \begin{itemize} \item Consistency, accountability, and immutability are preserved as all state changes are done within the source BC.
-When recreating states on the target BC, proof of burn \cite{BitcoinWiki} on the source BC can be verified.
+\paragraph{\textit{Consequences}.} \begin{itemize} \item Immutability, consistency, and accountability are preserved as all state changes are performed within the source blockchain.
+When recreating states on the target blockchain, proof of burn should be verified.

+\item This pattern works on all blockchains.
+On a public blockchain, transaction fees need to be paid to make the states and smart contracts unusable.

-\item The same can be done for SCs if their state were stored separately \cite{Xu18} or they could self destruct.
-Else, it should be possible to generate a specific TX sequence that sets the SC's state to a terminating state. \item Fees apply to TXs that make state and SCs unusable. \end{itemize}
+\item Smart contracts should either implement a self-destruct function or it should be possible to generate a specific transaction sequence that sets a smart contract's state as terminated. \end{itemize}

-\item [Related patterns]: Snapshotting and state aggregation patterns could be used before token burning.
-State and TX load patterns can verify burned state before initializing a new state.
+\paragraph{\textit{Related patterns}.} \textit{Snapshotting} and \textit{state aggregation} patterns could be used before \textit{token burning}.
+Moreover, the set of states and smart contracts to burn can be found from the snapshotting pattern. \textit{State and transaction load} patterns can verify proof of burn before initializing a new state.